 In 2000, Mr. Solomon became a founding partner of Amaranth, a multi-strategy market neutral hedge fund that grew to almost \$10 billion in assets by 2006.
 There, Mr. Solomon ran global convertible arbitrage and a long short equity book and he was also was a member of the executive committee until leaving Amaranth in 2006.
 Mr. Solomon joined Verition, another multi- strategy market neutral fund, in 2008 and remained there until 2014.
 Mr. Solomon joined Tripoint Global Equities from 2016 through mid-2017.
+In February 2019, Mr. Solomon became a managing partner in A1 capital, a VC focused on artificial intelligence investments.
 Through the years, Mr. Solomon has structured many financings, both public and private and in multiple industries.
 He also has been a very active venture capital investor.
 Mr. Solomon graduated from Emory University in 1983 with a BBA in finance.
 Mr. Solomon is a limited investor in Renrel Partners LLC ("RPLLC").
 RPLLC has entered a branch office relationship with Network 1 Financial Securities Inc. pursuant to which RPLLC provides administrative services relating to the management of a branch office.